rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- I've been passionate about **software development** since high school, which led me to pursue a career in this field.
-Over the years, I have honed my skills in programming, with a strong focus on creating efficient and user-friendly applications.
-My experience as a **Software Developer** has taught me the importance of not only writing clean and effective code but also ensuring that the end product meets the needs of all stakeholders.
-I thrive on challenges, constantly seeking to improve my skills and stay updated with the latest industry trends.
-I'm particularly drawn to roles that allow me to make a tangible impact, and I am eager to bring my expertise to a team where I can contribute to innovative projects.
+- I am a dedicated **software developer** with four years of hands-on experience in creating and maintaining dynamic websites and web applications.
+I graduated **Cum Laude**, which reflects my strong academic background and commitment to excellence.
+Over the years, I've focused on creating efficient and user-friendly applications, always striving to write clean, effective code that meets the needs of stakeholders.
+I'm eager to bring my skills and experience to a team where I can contribute to innovative projects.

 #### **Walk me through your resume.**